lubomfim/front-challenge/README.md

 ## Before you start

 i fully recommend you test this application on a desktop.
-The app uses localstorage to manage the data ans as mobile has a smaller amount of space, it has a direct impact on the experience of using it.
+The app uses localstorage to manage the data and as mobile has a smaller amount of space, it has a direct impact on the experience of using it.

 ## Run locally